dslab-epfl/svshi/CONTRIBUTING.md

-    ├── app_library - Contains installed apps, their bindings and the physical structure at the latest installation time ├── core - ETS project parser, bindings generator and apps compiler/verifier (Scala sbt project) ├── generator - Python app generator (Python module) ├── runtime - Runs the installed apps and keeps the system in sync with KNX (Python module) ├── verification - Manipulates the apps' source code to generate a file useful for the verification and for the runtime (Python module)
+    ├── app_library - Contains installed apps, their bindings and the physical structure at the latest installation time ├── core - ETS project parser, bindings generator and apps compiler/verifier (Scala sbt project) ├── generator - Python app generator (Python module) ├── res - Contains the resources for the README.md and CONTRIBUTING.md and the logos ├── runtime - Runs the installed apps and keeps the system in sync with KNX (Python module) ├── verification - Manipulates the apps' source code to generate a file useful for the verification and for the runtime (Python module)
     └── ...